eirikhoye/mirna_pipeline/README.md

 Now, in the $PROJECT/mirtrace_out directory, we will find a directory named with the date_time of this run.
 This directory contains Quality Control reports for the FASTQ files, both as .csv files and a nicely formatted .html file.
 Lets go through the content of this file now:

 #### PHRED Scores
 First lets look at the PHRED scores.
-A PHRED score is the likelihood that a nucleotide was called correctly, the higher the score, the more confident the nucleotide is correct. miRTrace flags a sample if greater than 50 % of its nucleotides have a Phred score >= 30.
+A PHRED score is the likelihood that a nucleotide was called correctly, the higher the score, the more confident the nucleotide is correct. miRTrace flags a dataset if greater than 50 % of its nucleotides have a Phred score >= 30.

 ![Phred Scores](/images/mirtrace-phred-plot.png)